Jensen Huang: Personal life

+As of September 2026, Forbes estimates Huang's net worth to be over US$190 billion, making him the eight-wealthiest individual in the world.

 While at Oregon State University, Huang met his future wife, Lori Mills, who was his engineering lab partner at the time.
-They have two children, Spencer Huang (黃勝斌 (Huáng Shèngbīn)) and Madison Huang (黃敏珊 (Huáng Mǐnshān)).
+They have two children, Spencer and Madison.
 Spencer launched a bar in Taipei in 2015 that was honored as one of the top 50 bars in Asia by Forbes.
-The bar closed in May 2021, and he is currently a product manager at Nvidia.
+The bar closed in April 2021, and he is currently a product manager at Nvidia.
 Madison previously worked in the hotel industry and is currently director of product marketing at Nvidia.

 The Huang family lived in ordinary middle-class starter homes in San Jose before Nvidia went public in 1999.
-In 2003, they moved to a larger house in Los Altos Hills, California, and they acquired a second home in Wailea, Hawaii the following year.
+In 2003, they moved to a larger house in Los Altos Hills, California, and they acquired a second home in Wailea, Hawaii, the following year.
 In 2017, a limited liability company reportedly linked to the Huangs acquired a mansion in San Francisco for $38 million.

 Huang and AMD Chair and CEO Lisa Su are relatives.
 His mother is the youngest sister of Su's maternal grandfather, making them first cousins, once removed.
 Huang was unaware of their familial connection until Su became AMD's CEO.

+A December 2024 investigation by The New York Times reported that Huang had set up an intentionally defective grantor trust and a grantor retained annuity trust.
+It was estimated that these trusts and his foundation would reduce his family's estate tax by $8 billion.

 Huang has dual Taiwanese and American citizenship.
 During his time at AMD in 1984, Huang, who grew up speaking Taiwanese Hokkien, began learning Mandarin Chinese in order to communicate with Chinese photomask workers employed at the company.
 He has said that he learned the language phonetically through regular conversations with his co-workers.
 He makes frequent visits back to Taiwan.

 Huang and Taiwanese billionaire Charles Liang, co-founder of Supermicro, are longtime friends.
 Both companies were established in 1993 and have collaborated on products, with the latter utilizing Nvidia AI chips in its servers.
 Huang is also a close friend of TSMC founder Morris Chang.

+Huang got a tattoo of an abstract version of the Nvidia logo when the company's stock price hit US$100, which he first publicly showed at the 2010 GPU Technology Conference.
+The Times of India described the tattoo, along with the black leather jacket he is frequently wearing, as "his signature style".

+In an interview with Ezra Klein for The New York Times, Huang said in the context of offloading human skills to technology that he does not remember his own address, ZIP code, or phone number and he can live with it.